eokristjans/vef2/h1/README.md

   * Unique (SectionId, Title).
 * Images
   * Id, integer, assigned by default.
-  * UserId, integer, assigned by default.
+  * UserId.
-  * NotebookId, integer(, assigned by default??).
+  * NotebookId, integer.
   * Created, date with timezone, assigned by default.
   * Title, varchar, not null.
   * Url, varchar, not null.
   * Unique (NotebookId, Title).

-*Two-way pointing is unnecessary (i.e. Pages point to Sections and Sections contain Array of Pages), because we can get all Pages in a Section using the section_id.*
+*Two-way pointing (i.e. Pages point to Sections and Sections contain Array of Pages) is unnecessary, because we can get all Pages in a Section using the section_id.*

 Tables should have unique Ids and use [foreign keys](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK) to point to other tables.